 So you’re moving to Amsterdam?
-Well, you won’t regret it.
-Amsterdam is a great city and most people who settle here feel at home right away.
+Nice choice!
+It’s a great city and many people who settle here feel at home right away.
 But where to live in Amsterdam?

 And, if you’re trying to break into the housing market in the Netherlands, more power to you!

 - What are the most popular neighbourhoods in Amsterdam?

 - Amsterdam-Zuid: International vibe and nature

 - The ‘New South’, Buitenveldert, and Amstelveen: Grand architecture

 - The IJ and IJburg: The reclaimed islands